-The pound is active against the dollar and the euro, offering good opportunities to trade both pairs (GBP/USD and USD/GBP, see the section on "Dabbling in da forex lingo," earlier in this chapter).
-The UK is a pivotal nation, because it bridges the economical, geographical, and ideological divide between the U.S. and Europe.
+The pound is active against the dollar and the euro, offering good opportunities to trade both pairs (GBP/USD and USD/GBP; see the section "Dabbling in da forex lingo," earlier in this chapter).
+The United Kingdom is a pivotal nation because it bridges the economical, geographical, and ideological divide between the United States and Europe.

-Economically, the UK is more free-market oriented than Europe, and it tends to share a more common set of views with the U.S. At the same time, the UK can't totally disassociate itself from Europe, given its history and its geography.
+Economically, the United Kingdom is more free-market oriented than Europe, and it tends to share a more common set of views with the United States.
+At the same time, the United Kingdom can't totally disassociate itself from Europe, given its history and its geography.

-The upshot is a currency that is affected by politics at home and on the two continents to which its destiny - or at least its economy and politics - is so closely related.
+The upshot is a currency that is affected by politics at home and on the two continents to which its destiny is so closely related.

-Because the UK is an oil producer, the pound can be affected more directly by oil prices than other currencies.
-The relationship between oil and the pound is fading, however, because production in the UK's North Sea oil fields is steadily decreasing.
+Because the United Kingdom is an oil producer, the pound can be affected more directly by oil prices than other currencies.
+The relationship between oil and the pound is fading, however, because production in the United Kingdom's North Sea oil fields is steadily decreasing.